DrThomasAger/smile/README.md

 It uses a small set of positive text emojis like  `(:`, `[;`, and `[=`.
 These can open `(:`, or close `:)`, just like brackets.

+# What Is (: Smile and How Do I Use It?

+It's a language for writing prompts to models like Gemini, ChatGPT, Claude or Kimi that informs them more clearly of the structure of your prompt.
+This means they understand your prompt better, you create a prompt that's easier to read and maintain, and your team appreciates your work. **The goal of (: Smile is happiness for all prompters.**

+I'm hoping you can be one of the first!

 ## Quick Start Example

 Just **copy and paste the quick start example** below to see an example of ***(: Smile*** magic in action: